DNA Data Storage: Unlocking Massive Information Capacity

 As it stands, there are some limitations to using DNA as storage material in man-made systems, and its use often involves some trade-offs and compromises to be made.
 These trade-offs tend to be around the dynamic aspects of the storage devices, such as the physical scalability, encoding density or the reusability of the devices, as creating a device with all three capabilities has been a sticking point in DNA storage device designs.

 For example, if we take the most common DNA-based storage-based method—which is the polymerase chain reaction (PCR) storage method.
-While it is a scalable method, it does require a portion of the physical database to be removed and amplified, affecting the number of times the storage system can be accessed—and this is a reason that DNA-based storage devices have been touted for cold storage devices that don’t require regular access.
+Another important aspect of DNA storage is understanding how much memory DNA has in practical applications.
+Research continues to focus on optimizing these systems to harness the full memory potential of DNA without compromising access frequency—and this is a reason that DNA-based storage devices have been touted for cold storage devices that don’t require regular access.
 It also requires the double-stranded DNA molecules to be melted in data payload regions, which means that while it can be encoded efficiently, the storage density suffers as a result.

 A New DNA-based Data Storage Device